zeromile/php-training/README.md

  if (!empty($_POST)) {
    //  if not logged in then check if login was submitted
+   // ---this is a temporary "log in" until we add DB stuff---
    $_SESSION["loggedin"] = "logged in";
    $loggedIn = $_SESSION["loggedin"];
  } else {